 The Adjutant General

-Medical records kept at the camp indicate that Sandy was in the camp hospital on July 20, 1942.
-The records do not indicate what his illness was or the date he was discharged.
-In June 1943, when the detail ended, Sandy was sent to Cabanatuan and remained there for sixteen months.
+Sandy apparently became so ill he was sent to Cabanatuan which had replaced Camp O’Donnell.
+Medical records kept at the Cabanatuan Hospital indicate that Sandy was in the camp hospital on July 20, 1942.
+It appears Sandy returned to the detail after he was discharged.
+He returned to Cabanatuan sometime around March 1943 and remained there for sixteen months.

 One day while he was working at the camp farm planting potatoes a guard who had the nickname of Air Raid beat him.
 Sandy said, “Air Raid was the name we gave this Japanese guard.
 He got this name for the simple reason that if things didn’t go just right he’d just blow up.
 He had a short fuse.
 The first thing he’d do is just start beating on people – just to relieve his frustration.”